dshetty3/dashboard-sla-main/README.md

 <h5> Task Overview </h5>

 <code> For Refactor and Enhancement, I have converted the application from Vue 2 to Vue 3 by installing all the necessary dependencies.
-I prefered yarn <code>
+I prefered yarn </code>

 <code> Pagination: I have created a Pagination component to display 100 rows/page to make it more user freindly.
 Changes have been implemented in the existing productDataBystatus() </code>